abinpaul1/Telemetry-Diagonostic-PWA-Chrome-Extension/README.md

 - To see the webapp now (not installable) you can navigate into the `pwa` folder and start a http server from there.
 To do using python, run the following from the directory

     `python3 -m http.server 8080`
-- Open http://yourdomain.com:8080 in the browser to see the web app in action (provided you have already installed the accompanying extension)
+- Open http://yourdomain.com:8080 in Chrome to see the web app in action (provided you have already installed the accompanying extension)

 #### Adding HTTPS
 - Install apache web server